 Additionally, gig jobs allow you to try out a position or company before committing to full-time work.
 Some 34% of part-time workers are looking to secure a full-time position, and contracted work can be an awesome trial run for both you and your employer.

 One of the biggest perks contractors reference is greater independence.
 Typically, independent contractors have total freedom over where and when they work.
 Millennials, specifically, say they have higher satisfaction with more casual work arrangements like these, citing work-life balance as key.

 Source: CNBC and Prudential

 As a gig worker, you can alter your schedule to be able to spend more time travelling or with your family.
-You can bring projects with you wherever you go, working from a cafe in Paris if you like.
+You can still do something you’re passionate about–like work for a nonprofit–but you can do it from the comfort of your own home.
+Or you can bring projects with you wherever you go, working from a cafe in Paris if you like.
 Some contractors go so far as scheduling all their work for certain months of the year, in order to have more flexible vacation time.

 There are financial benefits of independent contractor jobs as well.
 Contractors can earn more money than employees primarily because they take a lot more home and they often control their asking rate.
 In addition, they can balance multiple sources of income by taking on various projects.

 The payments received as a freelancer don’t have any federal or state income tax withheld, which means each paycheck is a bit higher.
 You will pay a self-employment tax on your federal tax return, but smart financial planning and good bookkeeping will pay off in the end.